fritshoogland-yugabyte/yb_stats/README.md

 This is a utility to extract runtime data for the master and tablet servers in a YugebyteDB cluster.

 Yb_stats gathers the following data:
+(Yugabyte specific)
 - Yugabyte metric (databasee scope performance) data via the 'metric endpoints' (HOST:PORT/metrics).
 Most of this data is available via the prometheus endpoint as well (/prometheus-metrics).
-- Node exporter metric (operating system scope performance) data via the metric endpoint (HOST:PORT/metrics).
-This is a prometheus endpoint.
 - statements (YSQL only) via the statements endpoint (HOST:PORT/statements).
 - version via the versions endpoint (HOST:PORT/api/v1/version)
 - gflags (HOST:PORT/varz)
 - logging (HOST:PORT/logs).
 Caveat: only the last 1M of logs is available via this endpoint.
 - memtrackers (HOST:PORT/mem-trackers)
 - threads (HOST:PORT/threadz)
+(Non-Yugabyte)
+- Node exporter metric (operating system scope performance) data via the metric endpoint (HOST:PORT/metrics).
+This is a prometheus endpoint.

 The data gathering can run in two distinct modes:
 - Online performance data display mode.
 This only displays the metric and statements, and does not store anything.
 This works by obtaining a memory snapshot when yb_stats is started, and then waits for enter to take a second snapshot and display the difference.